 Your first step should be to contact the Conservation Officer at your local district council before you make the application.
 The Conservation Officer will tell you whether your proposals are likely to be accepted.
 This could save you time and money.
 It is often best to employ an architect who is used to working with listed buildings.

 The district councils in Lincolnshire deal with all listed building consent cases and will give you the appropriate form for making your application.
-The majority of cases are dealt with by your district council, but the most important cases are referred to English Heritage.
+The majority of cases are dealt with by your district council, but the most important cases are referred to Historic England.
 Your application will need to include enough information to show clearly what you intend to do, with detailed drawings and photographs.

 How long will it take?